narknon/PhoenixUProj/README.md

 A new console window should then open.

 Copy/paste the below command into the console window.
+Make sure you followed the Prerequisites or the clone will not work.

     git clone --branch 4.27-chaos --single-branch https://github.com/narknon/UnrealEngine-CEEnd.git